fishi0x01/vsh/README.md

 ## TLS

-Add tls certificate for server by setting `VAULT_CERT` environment variable to the `pem` certificate path.
+Add tls certificate for server by setting `VAULT_CACERT` environment variable to the `pem` certificate path.

 ## Token permission requirements